Motortion Films / Shutterstock.com

 Excessive Hair Trapped in the Drain

-This is one of the grossest to me, as it’s generally the household chore I am tasked with.
-If a guest has a lot of body hair or very long hair, it’s going to get caught on the drain.
-Removing the stopper and pulling a mouse-sized hairball from the metal bars on a drain is disgusting.
+While common, too much hair in a hotel drain is just gross.
+If a guest has a lot of body hair or very long hair, it's going to get caught on the drain.
+Removing the stopper and pulling a mouse-sized hairball from the metal bars on a drain is disgusting, but it's definitely something housekeepers frequently encounter.

 Failing to Put Up the "Do Not Disturb" Sign When Still in the Room